Non-surgical Procedures

 Differing from the Gemini laser treatment by emitting a differently coloured wavelength, the Ruby laser’s main uses are in tattoo and skin pigmentation removal.
 The laser therapy breaks up the uneven pigmentation caused by sun damage, which is then flushed out by the body’s immune system.

-Infini RF needling
+RF needling

-A combination of radiofrequency (RF) and microneedling, Infini RF needling stimulates collagen production to tighten the skin, improving skin texture, signs of lines and acne scars.
+A combination of radiofrequency (RF) and microneedling, RF needling stimulates collagen production to tighten the skin, improving skin texture, signs of lines and acne scars.
 The skin needling penetrates deeply, enhancing skin elasticity, which works well against the skin laxity prevalent in sun damaged skin.

 Chemical peel